 The trading market for the ADSs will rely, in part, on the research and reports that industry or financial analysts publish about us or our business.
-We do not currently have, and may never obtain, research coverage by industry or financial analysts.
-If no, or few, analysts commence coverage of us, the trading price of the ADSs would likely decrease.
-Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of the ADSs, the price of the ADSs could decline.
+If any of the analysts who cover us issue an adverse or misleading opinion regarding us, our business model, our intellectual property or our stock performance, or if our clinical trials and operating results fail to meet the expectations of analysts, the price of our ADSs would likely decline.
 If one or more of these analysts cease to cover the ADSs, we could lose visibility in the market for the ADSs, which in turn could cause price of the ADSs to decline.